spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

 You have a couple of options for how you can use the UI components' CSS, depending on your and your project's needs:

-### Laravel Mix or Webpack with css-loader
+### Using Laravel Mix or Webpack with css-loader

 You can import the built CSS in your own CSS files using `@import(vendor/spatie/laravel-medialibrary-pro/ui/media-library-pro-styles)`.

-This isn't a very pretty import, but you can make it cleaner by adding some configuration to your Webpack config:
+This isn't a very pretty import, but you can make it cleaner by adding this configuration to your Webpack config:

 **laravel-mix >6**